tezizzm/DotNetCoreWorkshop/Exercises/Exercise #1 Database Connectors/instructions.md

 11. Navigate back to the Program.cs.
 We will utilize the EnsureMigration class to apply our database migrations once the application has started up.
 To do this we have to modify our main method where we set up our Web Host.
 When complete the Main Method should look like the following snippet:

     ```c#
-    IWebHost webHost = CreateWebHostBuilder(args).Build();
-    webHost.EnsureMigrationOfContext<ProductContext>();
-    webHost.Run();
+    IHost host = CreateHostBuilder(args).Build();
+    host.EnsureMigrationOfContext<ProductContext>();
+    host.Run();
     ```

+12. We must now create a factory class so our design time tools (Entity Framework CLI) know how to instantiate our Product Context.
+For a discussion see the following [article](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dbcontext-creation)

+    ```c#
+    using Microsoft.EntityFrameworkCore;
+    using Microsoft.EntityFrameworkCore.Design;

+    namespace bootcamp_webapi
+    {
+        public class ProductFactory : IDesignTimeDbContextFactory<ProductContext>
+        {
+            public ProductContext CreateDbContext(string[] args)
+            {
+                var optionsBuilder = new DbContextOptionsBuilder<ProductContext>();
+                optionsBuilder.UseSqlite("DataSource=:memory:");

+                return new ProductContext(optionsBuilder.Options);
+            }
+        }
+    }
+    ```

-12. We must now create the actual migrations themselves.
+13. We must now create the actual migrations themselves.
 To do this we run the command `dotnet ef migrations add InitialCreation` which will create a folder named Migrations in our solution.
 This folder will hold the initial migration files that create our database based on the definition of our Product context and entity class.
-For further reading on creating migrations [see](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/#create-a-migration)
+For further reading on creating migrations [see](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/#create-a-migration).  *Note if you get this error message `An error occurred while accessing the Microsoft.Extensions.Hosting services.
+Continuing without the application service provider.
+Error: Could not parse the JSON file.` please ignore it, this may be a EF CLI bug and I am currently investigating.
+This CLI error message will not affect your generated migrations in any way.*

-13. A controller is used to define and group a set of actions which are methods that handle incoming requests.
-For an in depth view of ASP.NET Core MVC [see](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-2.1) and for a Controller specific discussion [see](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/actions?view=aspnetcore-2.1).
+14. A controller is used to define and group a set of actions which are methods that handle incoming requests.
+For an in depth view of ASP.NET Core MVC [see](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-3.1) and for a Controller specific discussion [see](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/actions?view=aspnetcore-3.1).
 In the controllers folder create a new class and name it `ProductsController.cs` and then paste the following contents into the file:

     ```c#
     using System;